Low End Mac Reader Specials

 However, even the Mac isn't quite perfect.
 In older versions of the Mac OS, the Date & Time control panel only lets you set dates from 1/1/1920 through 12/31/2019.
 By the time 2019 rolls around, I'm sure that won't be an OS issue, but that does set a bit of a limit on the usable life of the Mac Plus, Quadras, and other pre-PowerPC machines.
 (Note that Apple has only certified System 7.5.5 and later as Y2K compliant.
 Earlier versions are also compliant, but have not been certified.)

-If you're still using those old Macs in 2019, I suggest you put in a fresh battery in late December.
-That could give you up to five more years of use for what will be very, very old computers by then.
+If you’re still using those old Macs in 2019, I suggest you install a fresh battery in late December.
+That could give you at least five more years of use for what will be very, very old computers by then.
 Or perhaps someone will have hacked a new Date & Time control panel that allows setting the date on the older computers between 1941 and 2040.

 But We're Not Out of the Woods

-The Macintosh itself is fully Y2K compatible, as is the OS.
+The Mac hardware is fully Y2K compatible, as is the OS.
 There are some limitations on dates for older Macs (support 1904 to 2040, but OS restricts input to years 1920 through 2019).

-But that doesn't mean all the software that runs on the Mac is Y2K safe.
-A lot of programs, especially those from Microsoft, stored dates in their own internal format, which used the two-digit years that Apple had the foresight to avoid - and even some software from Apple has problems (notably Cyberdog 2 and Claris Emailer 1).
+But that doesn’t mean all the software that runs on the Mac is Y2K safe.
+A lot of programs – especially from Microsoft – stored dates in their own internal format, which use the two-digit years that Apple had the foresight to avoid.
+And even some software from Apple has problems (notably Cyberdog 2 and Claris Emailer 1).

 Here's a real short list.
 For more details visit the Macworld and Macnologist pages on Y2K Mac software issues.